henzelol/flask-full-study/README.md

 ## Flask Full Study

-Here we'll abordding all recurses of flask with start one simple appication's - 'Hello World' to a full api prroject.
+Here we'll abordding all recurses of flask with start one simple appication's - 'Hello World' to a full application prroject.

 - [x] 'Hello Word'
 - [x] Render template